 (I think this was the point all along.
 Go figure.)

 The beauty of going through the entire messy process of PhD coursework and comps and research and defense and editing — the entire end-to-end process, not cutting out in the middle anywhere — it gave me the discipline and process to root out accurate and complete answers to problems.
-Or at the very least, to be able to call out the gaps to get there.
+Or at the very least, to be able to call out the gaps to close to get there.

 There’s a lot of pressure in industry to move fast, but due diligence is still critical for accurate self-assessment and effective cross-functional communication.
 Slowing down and figuring out how you know what you know — and making sure everyone is literally on the same page — can help your organization achieve its goals more quickly.